 Sabbatical leave is an entirely discretionary type of leave that allows employees to take an extended period off work.
 This is agreed by both the employer and employee and can be paid or unpaid, although generally employees do not get compensated during their sabbaticals.

-Here are just. a few tips on how you can effectively manage your employees' unpaid leave.
+Here are a few tips on how you can effectively manage unpaid leave of employees.